 Some historians have suggested that suits in a deck were meant to represent the four classes of Medieval society.
 Cups and chalices (modern hearts) might have stood for the clergy; swords (spades) for the nobility or the military; coins (diamonds) for the merchants; and batons (clubs) for peasants.
 But the disparity in pips from one deck to the next resists such pat categorization.
 Bells, for example, were found in early German “hunting cards.”
 These pips would have been a more fitting symbol of German nobility than spades, because bells were often attached to the jesses of a hawk in falconry, a sport reserved for the Rhineland’s wealthiest.
 Diamonds, by contrast, could have represented the upper class in French decks, as paving stones used in the chancels of churches were diamond shaped, and such stones marked the graves of the aristocratic dead.

 But how to account for the use of clover, acorns, leaves, pikes, shields, coins, roses, and countless other imagery?
-“This is part of the folklore of the subject,” Paul Bostock, an IPCS council member, tells me.
+“This is part of the folklore of the subject,” Paul Bostock, an IPCS council member, told me.
 “I don’t believe the early cards were so logically planned.”
-A more likely explanation for suit marks, he says, is that they were commissioned by wealthy families.
+A more likely explanation for suit marks, he said, is that they were commissioned by wealthy families.
 The choice of pips is thus partly a reflection of noblemen’s tastes and interests.

 * * *

 While pips were highly variable, courtesan cards—called “face cards” today—have remained largely unchanged for centuries.
 British and French decks, for example, always feature the same four legendary kings: Charles, David, Caesar, and Alexander the Great.
 Bostock notes that queens have not enjoyed similar reverence.
 Pallas, Judith, Rachel, and Argine variously ruled each of the four suits, with frequent interruption.
 As the Spanish adopted playing cards, they replaced queens with mounted knights or caballeros.
 And the Germans excluded queens entirely from their decks, dividing face cards into könig (king), obermann (upper man), and untermann (lower man)—today’s Jacks.
-The French reintroduced the queen, while the British were so fond of theirs they instituted the “British Rule,” a variation that swaps the values of the king and queen cards if the reigning monarch of England is a woman.
+The French reintroduced the queen, while the British were so fond of theirs that they instituted the “British Rule,” a variation that swaps the values of the king and queen cards if the reigning monarch of England is a woman.

 The ace rose to prominence in 1765, according to the IPCS.
 That was the year England began to tax sales of playing cards.
 The ace was stamped to indicate that the tax had been paid, and forging an ace was a crime punishable by death.
 To this day, the ace is boldly designed to stand out.

 The king of hearts offers another curiosity: The only king without a mustache, he appears to be killing himself by means of a sword to the head.
 The explanation for the “suicide-king” is less dramatic.
 As printing spurred rapid reproduction of decks, the integrity of the original artwork declined.
-When printing blocks wore out, Paul Bostock explains, card makers would create new sets by copying either the blocks or the cards.
+When printing blocks wore out, Bostock explained, card makers would create new sets by copying either the blocks or the cards.
 This process amplified previous errors.
 Eventually, the far edge of our poor king’s sword disappeared.

 Hand craftsmanship and high taxation made each deck of playing cards an investment.
 As such, cards became a feast for the eye.
 Fanciful, highly specialized decks offered artists a chance to design a kind of collectible, visual essay.
 Playing-card manufacturers produced decks meant for other uses beyond simple card playing, including instruction, propaganda, and advertising.
 Perhaps because they were so prized, cards were often repurposed: as invitations, entrance tickets, obituary notes, wedding announcements, music scores, invoices—even as notes between lovers or from mothers who had abandoned their babies.
 In this way, the humble playing card sometimes becomes an important historical document, one that offers both scholars and amateur collectors a window into the past.